Money-laundering case: FIA recommends formation of JIT

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The suggestion was made as a three-member Supreme Court bench, headed by Chief Justice Saqib Nisar and comprising Justice Umer Ata Bandial and Justice Ijaz-ul-Ahsan, resumed hearing into a suo moto case regarding an investigation into the fake transactions worth billions conducted through several mainstream banks via ‘benami’ accounts.
+The suggestion was made as a three-member Supreme Court bench headed by Chief Justice Saqib Nisar and comprising Justice Umer Ata Bandial and Justice Ijaz-ul-Ahsan resumed hearing into a suo moto case regarding an investigation into fictitious transactions worth billions conducted through several mainstream banks via ‘benami’ accounts.

-Zardari, Faryal and others are respondents in the instant matter being investigated by the FIA for using fake accounts and their alleged involvement in fraudulent bank transactions to the tune of Rs35 billion.
-The agency the other day had recorded their statements at the FIA headquarters in the federal capital.
+Zardari, Faryal and others are the respondents in the instant matter being investigated by the FIA for using fake accounts and their alleged involvement in fraudulent bank transactions to the tune of Rs35 billion.
+The Agency the other day had recorded their statements in the FIA headquarters in federal capital.

-The chief justice asked the law officer if any arrest had been made in the instant case to which Deputy Attorney General Sohail Mahmood informed the court that two accused Omni Group Chairman Anwar Majeed and his son Abdul Ghani Majeed had been arrested.
-He added that the names of other three accused were placed on the Exit Control List (ECL).
+The chief justice asked the law officer if any arrest has been made in the instant case to which Deputy Attorney General Sohail Mahmood informed the court that two accused – Omni Group Chairman Anwar Majeed and his son Abdul Ghani Majeed have been arrested.
+He added that the names of other three accused were placed on Exit Control List (ECL).

 The deputy attorney general said the hearing was fixed to discuss the formation of a JIT, adding that it was a prerogative of the apex court to constitute the JIT or not.